R. Budd Dwyer: Press statement

 The next morning, Dwyer went to his press conference as planned.
 Standing behind a large wood table that separated him from nine television cameras, four wire service photographers and about 20 television, radio and newspaper reporters, he began reading from a 21-page prepared text, while aides handed a 20-page version to the media.
 The final page was expected to be his announcement that he would resign from office.
 Appearing agitated, Dwyer again professed his innocence and accused acting U.S. Attorney James West, FBI agents, U.S. District Court Judge Malcolm Muir, the media and others for abusing the justice system and ruining him.
+Dwyer alleged that his legal woes were political persecution due to his refusal to grant a travel voucher for Governor Dick Thornburgh's wife for her trip to Europe, alleging that Thornburgh had said that he would "get Dwyer" and that Thornburgh had referred to him as "the fat fuck".
 Dwyer stated that Attorney West purposely held his trial not in Harrisburg but in Williamsport, due to it being located in Lycoming County, one of the most uneducated counties in Pennsylvania.
 Dwyer spoke out against the death penalty and expressed regret for voting in favor of it while he was in the Pennsylvania assembly.
 This speech lasted nearly 30 minutes, and approximately halfway through it, some of the gathered press began to pack and leave.
 Dwyer spotted this and interrupted himself to say, "Those of you who are putting your cameras away, I think you ought to stay because we're not, we're not finished yet."

-Given the sensitive nature of portions of Dwyer's text, press secretary Horshock had considered interrupting him outright to stop him but concluded that he would hold his own press conference after Dwyer's.
-"I had to make it known that I was not aware of the content of the statement.
-I didn't want it to be thought that I wrote that for him."